 While gasoline and diesel have shorter shelf lives, propane has an indefinite life.
 This makes it a great option for heating and running appliances; you don’t need to worry about it going bad, especially if you’re buying it in bulk.

-To have your tank recertified, take it to a qualified inspector.
+To have your tank recertified, take it to a qualified inspector, usually at your local propane supplier.
 The inspector will look for rust, dents, or severe defects that can cause leaks or other problems.
 They’ll also put the pressure relief valve through testing and replace it if it fails.
 If the inspector can’t certify your tank, you must dispose of it.
 You may get lucky, and they’ll offer to dispose of it for you.

 Because of how dangerous propane can be, always use a certified tank.
 You’ll likely have a difficult time finding a propane dealer willing to fill a non-certified propane tank.

 Whether you use propane for RVing, grilling, running a portable fire pit, or for some other recreational use, understanding proper tank storage is paramount.
 It also doesn’t matter what season it is.
 Following the simple dos and don’ts we covered above can extend your tank’s life and keep you safe.